Olyray/alx-backend-user-data/README.md

 0) 0x00-personal_data - This directory contains solutions for the project on personal data
 1) 0x01-Basic_authentication - This directory contains solutions for the project on Basic authentication
+2) 0x02-Session_authentication - This directory contains solutions for the project on Session authentication.